-Best practice is a technique or methodology proven by experience and research to lead reliably to an optimal result
+Best practice is a technique, methodology, or approach, proven by research, experience and commonsense, to lead reliably to optimal results.

 Family Business Best Practice

 Family Business Best Practice produces optimal long term outcomes, for two contrary entities: (a) The Family (emphasis on Family) and (b) The Family Business (emphasis on Business).

 Our unique Process Model was developed by working with many families, over many years, to produce a “mud map” to guide them through the minefield, and out the other side – provided they stay the course.

 Each family’s journey is unique.
 They all require leadership, guidance, courage, compassion and collaboration.
 The most profound learnings and greatest benefits come from sharing experiences and reflections, and then acting together to implement what’s been learnt, discussed and agreed.

 Family relationships get reviewed, repaired and renewed, as new plans and commitments are made.
 The future looks hopeful, once again.